navillasa/storj-miniproxy/README.md

 Then you can check `http://localhost:7000` to see if the app's index page is there.

 ## Connecting to a Bridge Server
-[Storj-SDK](https://github.com/Storj/storj-sdk) is recommended for setting up the bridge server for use with this app.
-See storj-sdk README for setup.
+See [Storj-SDK](https://github.com/Storj/storj-sdk) README for setup.
 Inside your storj-sdk repo, you can check what containers are running with this command:
 ```bash
 docker-compose ps